This jerk chicken recipe combines the fiery flavors of traditional jerk spices with modern cooking techniques and the essence of the Caribbean.

 Jerk Chicken Tips

-- For less spice, reduce the number of peppers, remove their seeds or substitute with habaneros.
+- For less spice, reduce the number of peppers, remove their seeds or substitute with de-seeded serrano peppers.

 - Use only fresh ingredients for the best flavor!